LSnyd/PartSegmentationToolbox/README.md

 # Run Blender scripts

 To run the blender scripts, copy and paste the provided script into the Blender Python Console.
-Make sure that you update all path according to your own locations.
+Make sure that you update all paths according to your own locations.

 ### Prepare Blender for manual segmentation
 To prepare Blender for the manual segmentation of an object, insert the prepare_blender.py after opening Blender.